HannahMarsh/pi_t-experiment/README.md

    _P<sub>i</sub>_ sends out these onions (but not the onions for future hops) in random order and advances its local clock _c<sub>j</sub>_ by one.
     - Onions are batch-processed and sent out in random order at honest intermediaries when batch-processed.

-### Example Workflow

-1. **Node Registration**:
-  - Nodes register with the bulletin board, indicating their willingness to participate in the protocol.
-The bulletin board keeps track of active nodes and sends a start signal when enough nodes have registered.

-2. **Sending and Receiving Onions**:
-  - A client sends both regular and checkpoint onions into the network.
-  - Nodes receive these onions and process them according to the local clock mechanism.

-3. **Detecting Late Onions**:
-  - A node determines if an onion is late by comparing its arrival time to the node's internal clock.
-Late onions are bruised and forwarded.

-4. **Verifying Nonces**:
-  - For each onion, the node verifies the included nonce against its expected set Y<sub>k</sub>.
-  - If the nonce is valid, the node increments its local clock counter c<sub>k</sub> and removes the nonce from Y<sub>k</sub>.

-5. **Clock Advancement**:
-  - Once the node processes enough onions for the current layer (meeting the threshold &tau;), it advances its local clock, prepares the onions for the next hop, and sends them out.

 ### Summary

 In the &Pi;<sub>t</sub> protocol, nodes use local clocks to manage the timing and sequence of onion processing.
 This mechanism involves verifying nonces, detecting late onions, and advancing the clock based on a threshold of processed checkpoint onions.
 This approach ensures synchronized processing and robust detection of network disruptions without relying on a global clock.